MohamedAbdel-Azeem/Traventure/README.md

 ---

 ##  Contribute
-We welcome contributions to Traventure.All you need to do is:
+We welcome contributions to Traventure.
+All you need to do is:

 1- Fork the repo